datasciencecampus/coffee-and-coding/README.md

 ## Our Next Event

-### Code Surgery

-On Wednesday 27 November (10:30-11:30) we are planning to run our first hour-long drop-in Code Surgery session in the coffee shop.

-This will be an opportunity to discuss any coding problems you are having, or perhaps find better ways of solving issues.
-Open to coders of any level or those who have not started yet and want some guidance on how to begin.

-Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-coding-surgery-drop-in-session-tickets-80907405227)

-### Our Next Presentation Event

 Our next event will be 10:30-11:30 on Tuesday 17 December 2019 in NPT D.289.

 The Reproducible Analytical Pipeline (RAP) is a methodology for automating the bulk of the steps involved in creating a statistical report.
 Wil Roberts' beginner-to-intermediate interactive session will demonstrate some good practices in building RAP in DAP.

 Sign up through the [Eventbrite page](https://www.eventbrite.co.uk/e/coffee-and-coding-rap-in-dap-tickets-80904907757)

+### Code Surgery

+On Wednesday 27 November we ran our first hour-long drop-in Code Surgery session in the coffee shop.
+We are planning to run another Code Surgery session in January, further details will be made available in January.

+This will be an opportunity to discuss any coding problems you are having, or perhaps find better ways of solving issues.
+Open to coders of any level or those who have not started yet and want some guidance on how to begin.

 ## Contributing
 Note that resources are _publicly accessible_.
 When adding new content work on a branch and submit a pull request.